Andrew-Pynch/blood-vessel-segmentation/README.md

 # Purpose
-This repo will house experiments with blood vessel segmentation
+This repo will house experiments with blood vessel segmentation.